 What is 3D Printing?

 There are many methods of melting or softening the material to produce the layers.
-Fused Filament Fabrication or FFF is the most common type of 3D printing.
 Whilst the technology has been around for 30 years it’s only in the last 5 years, and the rise of desktop 3D printers, that people have become aware of its game changing potential across all industries.